lifepillar/nanoc4-template/README.md

     nanoc deploy

-You may change the remote and the branch from `origin` and `gh-pages`, respectively, to something else (`remote` can be the name or the URI of a branch).
+You may change the remote and the branch from `origin` and `gh-pages`, respectively, to something else (`remote` can be the name or the URI of a repository).